CCGenetics/guidelines-genetic-diversity-indicators/index.md

 ![](docs/New_Fish_Fig.png)
 ###### **Illustration of genetic diversity indicators for hypothetical populations.** Four hypothetical fish populations occur within a country.
 One fish = 1000 mature fishes.
 Colors show genetic diversity.
 In the year the indicators were assessed, 1 population is extinct (lost), and only one is large enough (Ne > 500) to retain genetic diversity.

-.

-The following video offers a short explanation of the genetic diversity indicators and the results of the first multinational assessment:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FCIHRXB7Kn8?si=nSb3FFChKb-EtN7y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Current status in the Global Biodiversity Framework:

 In December 2022, 196 Parties to the CBD adopted the Kunming-Montreal Global Biodiversity Framework (GBF) and with it came the adoption of the Ne 500 and PM indicators in the accompanying global monitoring framework (Annex 1 of CBD/COP/DEC/15/5).
-Specifically, the Ne 500 indicator is a headline indicator for the GBF’s Goal A and Target 4 (see https://www.cbd.int/gbf/), which means Parties will be required to report on it in their national reporting.
-The PM indicator is a complementary indicator to Goal A, which means countries are encouraged but not obligated to report on it.
+Specifically, **the Ne 500 indicator is a headline indicator for the GBF’s Goal A and Target 4** (see [https://www.cbd.int/gbf/]()), which means Parties will be required to report on it in their national reporting.  **The PM indicator is a complementary indicator to Goal A**, which means countries are encouraged but not obligated to report on it.
 We advise, as noted in the metadata for indicator A.4, that both indicators should be reported.

 ![](docs/Overview_Fig3.png)
 ###### Components of Goal A and Target 4 of the Global Biodiversity Framework that specifically address genetic diversity.